 Many people will decide that it is easier to purchase an existing park rather than going through all of the hoops required to build a new park.
 This is entirely a personal decision and to a certain degree depends upon your strengths and background.
 If you are used to developing property and construction projects don’t bother you then you can usually build a park for less money than you can purchase one.
 On the other hand most financial institutions don’t understand the campground business so it is a little easier to obtain financing for a business that is already operating than it is for new construction.
-Some of the decisions you need to make are:

 - Do you prefer to purchase a franchised campground like a KOA or Jellystone or do you want an independent operation?

 - What type of park do you want to own and operate?

 - Do you want to be open 365 days a year or would you prefer to work hard for nine months and then take the winter off?